magnussolution/magnusbilling7/wiki/en/modules/callSummaryCallShop/callSummaryCallShop.rst

 Markup
 """"""

-We not write the description to this field.
+We did not write the description to this field.

 .. _callSummaryCallShop-sumbuycost:

-Buy cost
+Buy price
-""""""""
+"""""""""

-We not write the description to this field.
+We did not write the description to this field.